-The development of insurance liabilities provides a measure of the Association's ability to estimate the ultimate value of claims.
-The top half of each table below illustrates how the Association's estimate of total claims outstanding for each accident year has changed at successive year-ends.
+The development of insurance liabilities provides a measure of TTI's ability to estimate the ultimate value of claims.
+The top half of each table below illustrates how TTI's estimate of total claims outstanding for each accident year has changed at successive year-ends.
 The bottom half of the table reconciles the cumulative claims to the amount shown in the consolidated statement of financial position.